How to Say Grandma and Grandpa in Different Parts of the World

 Grandpa: Saba, Zayda, Nonno, Avuelo

 In Spain, as in most Spanish-speaking countries, grandparents are most often referred to with the formal titles of “abuela” (grandma) and “abuelo” (grandpa).
 Informal versions are also popular, “abuelita”, which translates into little grandma, is a common term of endearment and for grandpas, “abuelito” is often used to show great affection.
 Grandparents Day in Spain is celebrated on July 26th, a day commonly associated with the Feast Day of Saint Joaquin and Saint Anne.
 These Saints are thought to have been the parents of the Virgin Mary, making them the grandparents of Jesus.
-Related: Find out the eight Spanish phrases everyone should know.
+Find out the eight Spanish phrases everyone should know.

 Kwazulu-Natal Province in South Africa

 Home to the Zulu tribe of South Africa, the Kwazulu-Natal Province has known its share of hardships, as well as joys.
 Here, grandmothers are often called upon to raise their own grandchildren, orphaned by the AIDS crisis.
 Grandmas are lovingly known as “gogo” or “ugogo” in the Zulu dialect.
 Gogo groups, dedicated to helping children, can be found all over the country.
 Grandpas of the Zulu tribe are called “umkhulu.”
-These holiday gifts are perfect for the grandparents in your life.

 In Russia, a grandmother is typically referred to as “babushka,” a term that also means old woman.
 The colorful, light wool headscarves, often worn by women of a certain age in Russia, have also come to be known as babushkas.
 Grandfathers may not have a head covering named after them in this large, Northern country, but are affectionately known as “dedushka,” or sometimes, “dedulya,” a more casual term of endearment.